martinjurado/Friend-Finder/README.md

 # Friend-Finder
+Celebrity Dating App that matches your test scores to a celebrity!

+## Overview
-A Celebrity Dating App with full-stack features that takes in the results of the user, and matches the answer with an existing user.
+Dating application with full-stack features that takes in the results of the user, and matches the answer with an existing data.
-Then, it will display the name and picture of the best-matched user.
+On submit form, user will be prompt with a modal displaying the name and picture of the celebrity matched.

-## Process
 ![](images/friend.gif)

-To use the app, click here ( https://arcane-retreat-18762.herokuapp.com/ )

 ## Technologies Used
 1. Node